dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T59: A rigged system favors the wealthy over fair markets.
+### T59: A market dominated by the wealthy and powerful is not genuinely free.

 |Support|
 |---|